shmorri/docs-casa-prod/3.1.4/source/developer/intro-plugin.md

 ### A running Gluu Casa installation

 Once you are up and running with a Gluu Server VM proceed to [install Gluu Casa](../administration/installation.md).
-Ensure you can login to casa when finished.
+Ensure you can log in to Casa when finished.

 #### Change file check period

 By default .zul templates are cached for a very long period, however, for development we need to change this.
 Do the following:

-1. Connect to your VM and login to gluu chroot (e.g. `service gluu-server-3.1.4` login)
+1. Connect to your VM and log in to Gluu chroot (e.g. `service gluu-server-3.1.4 login`)
 1. Extract ZK descriptor:
     ```
     # cd /opt/gluu/jetty/casa/webapps